Navapuliyur Pilgrimage

 Temple times:

 The temple remains open from 7 AM till 12 Noon and 5 PM till 9 PM.
-Even though the temple timings are mentioned in the temples, the temple timings are not strictly followed by the priests as the temples are situated in remote villages.
-Therefore it is advisable to contact the priests beforehand to confirm the time of visiting the temples.
+Since the temple is in remote village, not visited by many, the temple timing is not adhered to and therefore it is advisable to contact the priest (Jagatheesa Gurukkal 04144-264845) in advance before visiting there.

-Two stories illustrate the greatness of this temple.
-Once, the sages from Dandakaranya forests came here to worship Lord Shiva.
-When they arrived at this site, every bit of sand appeared as ‘Shiva Linga’, thus making it difficult to identify the original Shiva Linga and to walk.
-So, the sages prostrated from a distance and left the place.
-Thereafter it has become ritual for the devotees who come to this temple to take some sand as holy talisman believing it would bring them good luck.
+Two stories highlight the significance of this temple.
+First, the sages from the Dandakaranya forests came here to offer prayers to Lord Shiva.
+Upon their arrival, they discovered that every grain of sand seemed to resemble a ‘Shiva Linga,’ making it difficult to find the real one and walk comfortably.
+So, the sages offered their prostrations from afar and left.
+Since then, it has become customary for devotees visiting this temple to take some of the sacred sand, as they believe it will bring them good fortune.

-The second story is on the cosmic serpent Adhishesha, the serpentine bed of Lord Vishnu.
-After the serpent manifested as Maharishi Pathanjali and witnessed the ecstasy of Lord Shiva in Chidambaram, he came to this temple and witnessed the Lord’s dance here too.
-When Lord Shiva inquired whether the Maharishi’s desire satiated, he replied that he desired to witness it every day.
-Pleased with the Maharishi, Lord Shiva allowed him to stay here for a long time and in honor of him he enshrined himself in this temple site in the name of Pathanjaleeswarar.
+The second story involves the cosmic serpent Adhishesha, the divine bed of Lord Vishnu.
+After transforming into Maharishi Pathanjali and experiencing the blissful dance of Lord Shiva in Chidambaram, he came to this temple and witnessed the Lord’s dance here as well.
+When Lord Shiva asked if the Maharishi’s desire got fulfilled, he expressed his wish to see the dance of the Lord every day.
+Pleased with this devotion, Lord Shiva allowed him to remain here for a long time and, in honor of him, enshrined himself at this temple site under the name of Pathanjaleeswarar.

-During the months of April and May, the sun rays fall directly on the ‘Shiva Linga’ for three days on each of those months.
-This is interpreted as Lord Sun himself comes here during those days to offer prayers to the Lord.
-Two other interesting and rare features can be seen in this temple.
-They are Lord Murugan’s consort Goddess Valli wearing a long earring [Called Pambadam in villages] as worn by elderly women folks and secondly, Lord Dakshinamurthi seen sitting without the customary Kallala tree hovering over his head.
-Lord Raghu, one of the Navagrahas planets relieve the sufferings of those who pray him here along with the prime divine.
+During the months of April and May, the sun rays fall directly on the ‘Shiva Linga’ for three days in each of the month.
+This is interpreted as Lord Sun coming down to offer respects to Lord Shiva.
+The temple has two interesting features.
+Lord Murugan’s consort Goddess Valli is depicted with a long ear ring (Called Pambadam in the villages) typically worn by elderly women folks and secondly, Lord Dakshinamurthi is seen without Kallala tree hanging over his head.

 Lord’s Name: Pathanjaleeswarar or Pathanjali Nathar or Somaskanthar